boltsparts/BOLTS_archive/bolttools/doc/blt_spec_dev.rst

 =============

-A database directory is a directory that contains data about certain aspects of the parts or data in a specific form.Backends can access this data to transform the parts data into specific forms or collect informations.
+A database directory is a directory that contains data about certain aspects of the parts or data in a specific form.
+Backends can access this data to transform the parts data into specific forms or collect informations.

 In contrast to the data in the blt-file_, the data in the database directories